GoneTone/genshin-impact-wish-gacha-analyzer/README_EN.md

 I have developed a utility for analyzing gacha history, where all data and numbers are well-organized in a convenient manner.

-It works by use proxy to obtain the wish history api url.
-Thus, you must open the wish history page at least once after running this utility.
+It works by reading game web cache file to obtain the wish history website url.
+Thus, you must start the game and open the wish history page at least once before running this utility.

 Variables retrieved from the website will be analyzed and used in an API related to Genshin Impact (from miHoYo).